Skip to Content

 Tip

-Most REST APIs use an API key in the header (configured in a later section).
+Most REST APIs use an API key in the header (configured in the next section).

 5. (Optional) Description: Enter a description for this server.